amandafaig/workshop/outline.md

 - Having a set of  practical exercises
 - We want to teach workflow without branching, but maybe show scenarios where branching is really useful.

+## Date
+right now we're tenatively planning to do these the week of Oct 6

 ### Practical exercises

 1. Make a repo from scratch, and adding your very first file to it.